azadwasan/neuralnetwork/docs/easyNN/BackPropagation.md

 $$\delta_j^{(L)}=\frac{\partial C_0}{\partial a_j^{(L)}} \frac{\partial a_j^{(L)}}{\partial z_j^{(L)}} = 2(a_j^{(L)}) \frac{\partial a_j^{(L)}}{\partial z_j^{(L)}}\label{eq:deltaDef}$$

-In case of sigmoid activation function, delta would be
+In case of sigmoid activation function, using \ref{eq:actWRTZSigmoid} delta would be

 $$\delta_j^{(L)}= 2(a_j^{(L)}) a_j^{(L)}(1-a_j^{(L)})$$